 Definition of MariaDB UPDATE Statement

 MariaDB provides the update facility to users like MySQL, Update command is used to modify the content of columns.
 The update command uses the SET clause to specify the column name for modification and assign a new value for that field.
-The assigned value can by default value or some expression that is dependent on the property of the table.
-When we use default so at that time we need to use the default keyword.
-The update command also uses a where clause to specify conditions for update and we can also use order by clause to make them in order, the order by clause is optional.
-In the update command, we can also specify how many rows will be updated by using the LIMIT clause.
+The assigned value can, by default value or some expression dependent on the table’s property.
+When we use the default, we need to use the default keyword.
+The update command also uses a where clause to specify conditions for the update, and we can also use order by clause to make them in order, the order by clause is optional.
+We can specify how many rows will be updated using the LIMIT clause in the update command.

 Syntax: